schandra8iri/IPL-corejava-app/README.md

 - Add new method called full name in person class

+### TODO - Write interface for player and teams for required methods

+- create an Iplayer interface, declare method to get TotalScore, Total Wickets, Total Catcher
+- Create an Iteams interface, declare method to get Total matcher, wins, sixes and netrunrate

 ### TODO - Create a loops and block

 ### TODO - Create a loops and block